Before going into the water:

 • Air Motor; On the drive home, pull seat cover & hatch to air out the SeaDoo engine bay.

-• Fog Oil; When back home, spray fog oil on the cylinders and into the carburetor, if easy.
+• Fog Oil; When back at home and if it's easy, spray fog oil on the cylinders and into the carburetor.

-• Grease; Every few times out, grease the PTO and sealed bearing carrier, if applicable.
-Do not over apply grease, just enough to see some come out of the drive shaft boot.
+• Grease; Every few times out, grease the PTO and seal the bearing carrier, if applicable.
+Do not over apply grease, just enough to see it come out of the drive shaft boot.

-• Storage; If you are not using your SeaDoo, follow our Winterize procedures.
+• Storage; If you are not using your SeaDoo, follow our steps to Winterize.